ArduPilot/ardupilot_wiki/common/source/docs/common-configuring-a-telemetry-radio-using-mission-planner.rst

    Note that in many regions you need to implement LBT in conjunction with AFA (Adaptive Frequency Agility).
 The radio implements AFA as long as you have ``NUM_CHANNELS`` set to more than 1.
+-  **RTS CTS** hardware flow control.
+If you are using a ArduPilot firmware version released after mid 2016 and you have connected your radio to Pixhawk Telem1 Telem2 or other RTS/CTS supporting telemetry port then you can activate this, or set it to auto to improve performance.